slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 <dt>Requirements<dd>

 -   Build Image Producer:
-    -   MUST automatially generate SLSA [Build L1] or higher Provenance for created build images (i.e., VM or container images).
+    -   MUST automatially generate SLSA [Build L2] or higher Provenance for created build images (i.e., VM or container images).
     -   MUST allow independent automatic verification of a build image's SLSA Provenance.
-If the full Provenance document cannot be distributed, for example due to intellectual property concerns, a [VSA] asserting the build image's SLSA Provenance MUST be distributed instead.
+If the build image artifact cannot be published, for example due to intellectual property concerns, an attestation asserting the expected hash value of the build image MUST be generated and distributed instead (e.g., using [SCAI] or a [Release Attestation]).
+If the full Provenance document cannot be disclosed, a [VSA] asserting the build image's SLSA Provenance MUST be distributed instead.

 -   Build Platform:
     -   MUST meet SLSA [Build L2] requirements.
-    -   Prior to deployment of a new build environment, the SLSA Provenance for the selected build image MUST be automatically verified.
+    -   Prior to deployment of a new build environment, the SLSA Provenance for the selected build image SHOULD be automatically verified.

 <dt>Benefits<dd>